fluid-project/infusion/README.md

 ### Run Tests Using Browsers Installed In a VM ###

-If installing Testem is not preferable, a [Fedora VM](https://github.com/idi-ops/packer-fedora) can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
+If installing Testem is not desirable, a [Fedora VM](https://github.com/idi-ops/packer-fedora) can be automatically created using tools provided by the [Prosperity4All Quality Infrastructure](https://github.com/GPII/qi-development-environments/).
 After meeting the [QI development VM requirements](https://github.com/GPII/qi-development-environments/#requirements) the ``vagrant up`` command can be used to launch a VM which will contain Testem and several browsers.
 Typing ``grunt tests`` will run the Infusion tests in the VM and the results will be displayed in your terminal.

 When this VM is first created Chrome and Firefox will be upgraded to the latest versions available in the Fedora and Google package repositories.
 The ``vagrant provision`` command can be used at a later time to trigger the browser upgrade and general VM provisioning mechanism.